17. DPDK Test Suite

 17.5.
 Running DTS

 DTS needs to know which nodes to connect to and what hardware to use on those nodes.
-Once that’s configured, either a DPDK source code tarball or a Git revision ID of choice needs to be supplied.
-DTS will use this to compile DPDK on the SUT node and then run the tests with the newly built binaries.
+Once that’s configured, either a DPDK source code tarball or tree folder need to be supplied whether these are on your DTS host machine or the SUT node.
+DTS can accept a pre-compiled build placed in a subdirectory, or it will compile DPDK on the SUT node, and then run the tests with the newly built binaries.

 17.5.1.
 Configuring DTS

-DTS configuration is split into nodes and executions and build targets within executions, and follows a defined schema as described in Configuration Schema.
+DTS configuration is split into nodes and test runs, and must respect the model definitions as documented in the DTS API docs under the config page.
+The root of the configuration is represented by the Configuration model.
 By default, DTS will try to use the dts/conf.yaml config file, which is a template that illustrates what can be configured in DTS.

 The user must have administrator privileges which don’t require password authentication.